-- 3. The media puts a lot of pressure on producing steady results, again meaning that management must try to minimize natural fluctuations.
-The media tends to jump on the opportunity to portray management in a bad light whenever it 'fails' to produce expected results; hence, the temptation to smooth out results.
-A difficult issue for management is the fact that the public in general may confuse stock performance with the financial stability of the organization, which may lead to a negative impact on the company brand and sales. - 4.
+- 2. The market has come to expect management to 'smooth out' what is happening in the economy.
+As an example, in the financial sector, results should be expected to fluctuate depending on the economy, but more importantly, depending on what is happening in the financial markets.
+Yet, there is some expectation that management will continue to produce steadily increasing results despite the fact that informed shareholders would expect some fluctuation in the results. - 3.
+The media puts a lot of pressure on producing steady results, meaning again that management must try to minimize natural fluctuations.
+The media tends to jump on the opportunity to portray management in a bad light whenever it 'fails' to produce expected results, hence the temptation to smooth out results.
+A difficult issue for management is the fact that the public in general may confuse stock performance with the financial stability of the organization which may lead to a negative impact on the company brand and sales. - 4.
 The board of directors will also put pressure on management to perform.
 This is their role.
-There is nothing wrong in the board putting some heat on management as long as it understands what it is asking for and what it is really getting.
-Good short term results do not always lead to good long term results.
+There is nothing wrong with the board putting some heat on management as long as it understands what it is asking for and what it is really getting.
+Good short-term results do not always lead to good long term results.
 A strong board is able to balance the two. - 5.
-The average tenure of C.E.O.s has been shortening for a variety of reasons.
-No point taking a 20-year horizon if the average stay is going to be around 5 years or sometimes shorter based on figures quoted by the media. - 6.
-Finally, management is remunerated both on short term and long term performance, which seems to be fine until one looks a little bit more closely.
-On the short term side, annual bonuses tend to be determined on a 12-month performance where the financial component is typically most important.
+The average tenure of CEOs has been shortening for a variety reasons.
+No point taking a 20-year horizon if the average stay is going to be around five years or sometimes shorter based on figures quoted by the media. - 6.
+Finally, management is remunerated both on short-term and long-term performance, which seems to be fine until one looks a little bit more closely.
+On the short-term side, annual bonuses tend to be determined on 12-month performance with the financial component typically being most important.
 Lack of performance will affect everyone on a bonus scheme including middle management.
 Low bonuses become a morale issue, a retention issue and a recruiting issue.
-On the long term side, options have been the favoured instrument for rewarding management.
-However, options are not quite a perfect match as far as aligning the interests of management with those of long term horizon shareholders.
+On the long-term side, options have been the favored instrument for rewarding management.
+However, options are not quite a perfect match as far as aligning the interests of management with those of long-term horizon shareholders.
 This topic has been well documented lately.
-As a result, several boards have been taking a proactive approach as far as modifying long term incentive plans.
-Restricted share units, performance share units and deferred share units are all likely to become part of the new arrangements, and they are likely to be accompanied by performance measures and restrictions on the ability of executives to exercise these incentives.
+As a result, several boards have been taking a proactive approach as far as modifying long-term incentive plans.
+Restricted share units, performance share units and deferred share units are all likely to be part of the new arrangements and they are likely to be accompanied by performance measures and restrictions on the ability of executives to exercise these incentives.